 The mist toner expires 6 months after opening and has a two year shelf life.

 The Benton name is inspired by the movie The Curious Case of Benjamin Button in which the protagonist reverses the ageing cycle and grows younger with time.
 This reflects the company’s desire to restore skin back to its original, healthy condition without harmful ingredients.
 And this is another product that fulfils that objective.

 The mist comes consistently packaged with the brand’s other tea tree products so is easily recognisable.
 The solid plastic bottle is both attractive and hygienic.
-The mist is vacuum sealed so the dispensing mechanism contributes to product preservation by suppressing oxidation.
-It is not possible to remove the spray nozzle from the body of the container.
+It is vacuum sealed so the dispensing mechanism contributes to product preservation by suppressing oxidation.
+It’s not possible to remove the spray nozzle from the body of the container.
 The inner tube appears to be sized slightly longer than the height of the bottle so as to assist with collection of the last drops when near empty.
 This product is not new, just repackaged, although it is new to me as I have never tried the 40ml version.
 The size and packaging solution has been improved but the formula remains the same.

 The mist looks like water and has a scent that doesn’t resemble tea tree as you might expect, rather it smells a little like almonds to me.
 Either way, it’s a light scent without added fragrance.
 The spray is quite fine although if you hold it too close or insufficiently press the trigger, it can lose its softness.
 The trick is to depress it fully and place it a little less than arm’s length away.
 Benton also advises that the mist is suitable for all over the body, anywhere you experience dryness or lackluster skin.